Fuchsia: Description

+Most fuchsias are shrubs from 0.2 to 4 m tall, but one New Zealand species, the kōtukutuku (F. excorticata), is unusual in the genus in being a tree, growing up to 12–15 m tall.
 Fuchsia leaves are opposite or in whorls of three to five, simple lanceolate, and usually have serrated margins (entire in some species), 1–25 cm long, and can be either deciduous or evergreen, depending on the species.

 The flowers are very decorative; they have a pendulous teardrop shape and are displayed in profusion throughout the summer and autumn, and all year in tropical species.
 They have four long, slender sepals and four shorter, broader petals; in many species, the sepals are bright red and the petals purple (colours that attract the hummingbirds that pollinate them), but the colours can vary from white to dark red, purple-blue, and orange.
 A few have yellowish tones.
+The ovary is inferior.

-The ovary is inferior and the fruit is a small (5–25 mm) dark reddish green, deep red, or deep purple berry, containing numerous very small seeds.
+The fruit is a small (5–25 mm) dark reddish green, deep red, or deep purple berry, containing numerous very small seeds.
 The fruit of the berry of F. splendens is reportedly among the best-tasting.
 Its flavor is reminiscent of citrus and black pepper, and it can be made into jam.
 The fruits of some other fuchsias are flavorless or leave a bad aftertaste.

+In most species, the flowers are bird-pollinated and the seeds dispersed also by birds.